Quantcast

 Rewatch Value 8.0

-The storyline can be divided into three parts.
 The first focuses on the heroine's downfall, subsequent return to the capital under a new identity (coincidentaly on purpose both characters share the same nickname: A-Li) and her attempts at restoring the real Jiang Li’s reputation.
 Fortunately, most of the pain and suffering was reserved for the villains in this drama, so we're not hit with a prolonged account of all the wrongs done to both girls at the start.
 There's nothing groundbreaking here in terms of plot which involves the typical household scheming, but it's very fast-paced and entertaining.

 Second part deals with A-Li trying to uncover the truth of what happened to her real family.
 She goes on a trip and gets herself thrown in jail (twice).
 We also see a lot more of the male lead, Duke Su aka Xiao Heng, as their intimacy grows, so we're treated to some epic flirting.
 Oh, the amount of double entendres flying around!
 They both loved to tease each other about everything from being a straight-faced liar to having a pretty sulking face ...and it was the FL that did the lying while the ML did the sulking.

-What I liked about this drama:
+🔥What I liked about this drama:

-As a female-centric drama it stayed true to the theme.
+As a female-centric drama, it stayed true to the theme.
 I don't remember the last time I liked a female lead in a c-drama as much.
 She had such a calming presence and looked enviably zen while exacting her revenge.
 A well-rounded character that was genuinely strong, brave, cunning but also compassionate and protective of others around her.

 The leads chemistry went a long way to compensate for the sparseness of their scenes together.
 Both Wu Jinyan and Wang Xingyue seemed to have a lot of fun playing these characters and looked very comfortable with each other.
 They had little difficutly switching between the playful, more theatrical acting and the serious, emotive kind as needed.
 I liked them both immensely.

 The harmonious relationship between the main leads contrasted strongly with the angsty, violent, misguided tragimance that was Shen Yurong and Wanning story.
 I can't say I liked them, but they were definitely memorable.
-No effort was spared to make us feel for what amounted to an emotional warfare between the fallen once honorable scholar and the disturbed, possessive princess.
-It's quite hard to stay indifferent to them as a result, even if the only thing you feel like doing is actively cheer for them to kill each other.
-I have to admit they succeeded with softening my feelings towards Wanning somewhat by the end.
-Mostly because I believed she genuinely fell in love, even if her method of securing that love was completely demented.
+No effort was spared to make us feel for what amounted to an emotional warfare between the fallen, once honorable, scholar and the disturbed, possessive princess.
+It's quite hard to stay indifferent to them as a result.
+Even if the only thing you feel like doing is actively cheer for them to kill each other.
+I have to admit they succeeded in softening my feelings towards Wanning somewhat by the end.
+Mostly because, I believed she genuinely fell in love, even if her method of securing that love was completely demented.
 Not with Shen Yurong though, I wholeheartedly detested that murderous coward right to the bittersweet end.
-I have to give it to the actors, they were both chillingly good in their roles.
-Liang Yongqi left such a deep impression on me as Shen Yurong, I probably won't be able to enjoy him in another role for a while.
-Li Meng perfected the haughty princess I-can-trample-you-like-an-ant look, but there was a bit too much theatricality in her portrayal for me to really connect with the character.

-What I'm not so thrilled about:
+🙄What I'm not so thrilled about:

-Let's be honest the drama has derailed in the finale.
+Let's be honest, the drama has derailed in the finale.
 I don't even know what to call that last battle scene, other than some weird visual fetish.
 It's like they run out of episodes to tell the rest of the story but still had a lot of expensive scenes left, so decided to include them all with little care to the storyline.
-Better project management next time guys!
+Better project management next time please!

 I wish they gave us more happy moments with the lead couple and their families in the last few episodes.
 That would've been a much needed (and well-earned) breather from the angsty villain arc.
-Alas, it isn't that kind of drama.

 Some scenes were obviously just added for shock value, including an unnecessarily high death toll.
 Needlessly killing off well-liked characters is a sure way for a drama to get on my shitlist.
 On that note, going into battle with no armour or helmet had me facepalming so hard I hurt myself.

-Not a fan of the way they resolved Shuran's story arc.
+I'm not a fan of the way they resolved Shuran's story arc.
 It was way too convenient and incomplete, especially with how long the drama lingered on her story.

 This one is more of my own making.
 I unfortunately went to Douban to read some comments when I started watching this drama.
 One of them said that the FL looked like a blind person and I couldn't unsee it for the rest of the drama;( I liked Wu Jinyan's acting on the whole but sometimes her gaze really looked empty.

-But all that's minor stuff, go and let yourself be seduced by this epic melodrama with no regrets!
+✨But all that's minor stuff, go and let yourself be seduced by this epic melodrama with no regrets!

 Was this review helpful to you?